NCI-HTAN-Jamborees/Deep-Learning-on-Multiplexed-Immunofluorescence/README.md

 ![Tumor cells from automatic gating](assets/napari_visualizations/autogating_tumor.png) **Cell type prediction**
 **Embedding exploration**
-We projected the patch embeddings into a UMAP to visually compare the manual and automatic cell type assignments (Figure 3)
+We projected the patch embeddings into a UMAP to visually compare the manual and automatic cell type assignments
 ![UMAP colored by cell types](assets/Figure3.png)
-We also performed unsupervised clustering on the patch embeddings and mapped the cluster assignments back onto the original image (Figure 4)
+We also performed unsupervised clustering on the patch embeddings and mapped the cluster assignments back onto the original image
 ![Unsupervised MAE embeddings capture tissue regions](assets/Figure4.png)

 ## Problems